-(1) Estimated in the FY 2021 Enacted Budget.
-Does not fully reflect potential reductions that may occur as a result of the COVID-19 pandemic.
+(1) Estimated in the FY 2022 Enacted Budget. .

-In formulating its projection for FY 2021, DOB made various assumptions regarding income, gasoline prices and consumption, fuel efficiency of the motor vehicles in the State and certain demographic trends.
+In formulating its projection for FY 2022, DOB made various assumptions regarding income, gasoline prices and consumption, fuel efficiency of the motor vehicles in the State and certain demographic trends.
 Forecasts of these variables are generated by DOB's own economic models of the United States and State economies, and a forecast published by the Federal Energy Information Administration ("EIA").
 These assumptions were supplemented with year-to-date actual receipts.
 The estimates for PBT receipts from gasoline motor fuel are consistent with the consumption estimates used in forecasting motor fuel tax receipts.
-The PBT forecast also incorporates the indexing provisions that decreased the rates by 2 percent on January 1, 2020 and are projected to decrease the rates by 5 percent on January 1, 2021.
+The PBT forecast also incorporates the indexing provisions that decreased the rates by 5 percent on January 1, 2021 and are projected to increase the rates by 5 percent on January 1, 2022.